As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many scenic rail journeys in Europe

-If you plan to book a ticket for the Bernina Express and have a Swiss Travel Pass or Interail or Eurail pass you only need to pay a small reservation fee.
-With its panoramic windows it is worth paying to take the Bernina Express (you can do the same route via regional train) and experiencing this iconic Swiss train journey.
+If you plan to book a ticket for the Bernina Express and have a Swiss Travel Pass or Interrail or Eurail pass you only need to pay a small reservation fee.
+With its panoramic windows, it is worth paying to take the Bernina Express (you can do the same route via regional train) and experiencing this iconic Swiss train journey.

 Once you arrive in Chur catching a train to Zurich is easy as you will find it is waiting for you on the platform opposite!

 15. Jungfrau – Switzerland

 Travel to the Top of Europe on the train journey up to Jungfraujoch in Switzerland.
 Travel by cogwheel track on your way to the highest train station in Europe.

 The line was completed in 1912 and is a feat of Swiss engineering.
 There are two routes available to Jungfraujoch via Lauterbrunnen or Grindelwald.
 Either will take you to the mountain just make sure you are on the correct part of the train when it splits at Zweilutschinen.

 At Kleine Scheidegg you change trains to catch the Jungfrau cog railway and the star of the show.
 This last part of the route takes you to a height of 3400 metres.
 At one point the train passes through a 7 km tunnel which was excavated through the rock the Eiger and Monch Alpine peaks.